steveloughran/distributed-testing/sections/sut.md

 It is defined in [Ulrich99] as part of a series of definitions

-1. A *adistributed system* consists of a collection of compo- nents, each of them realizing a sequential flow of execution.
+1. A *distributed system* consists of a collection of components, each of them realizing a sequential flow of execution.
 Each component has an interface that defines its incoming and outgoing messages.

 1. The System Under Test (SUT) is the executable implementation of the distributed software system to be tested,

 2. The purpose of testing, then is to verify that the behavior of the SUT matches that specified.

 To test this implementation, the SUT must be extended with